inupaUdara/Image-Slider/README.md

 # Image-Slider

-Create An Image Slider in HTML, CSS and JavaScriptfor "about us" page with header and footer
+Create An Image Slider in HTML, CSS and JavaScript for "about us" page with header and footer